Monodromy and vanishing cycles for complete intersection curves: Proof of , base cases

 \begin{lemma} Let $U \subseteq \cM_g$ be a Zariski-open suborbifold.
 Then the induced map $\pi_1^{orb}(U) \to \pi_1^{orb}(\cM_g)$ is surjective. \end{lemma} \begin{proof} Let $\tilde\cM$ denote a finite connected $G$ cover of $\cM_g$ that is a variety.
 Let $\tilde U$ denote the pullback of this cover to $U$.
 We note that $\tilde U$ is connected and that $\pi_1(\tilde U) \to \pi_1(\tilde \cM)$ is surjective, since $\tilde U$ is Zariski-open in $\tilde \cM$.
 We now have the following diagram where both rows are exact:

 Since the first and third columns are surjective, so is the middle one. \end{proof}

 \begin{lemma} Let $\bd$ be one of $4, (3,2)$ and $(2,2,2)$.
 Let $\rho: U_{\bd} \to \cM_g$ denote the natural map defining the family of complete intersection curves where $g = 3,4,5$ respectively.
 Let $\cU$ denote the image of $\rho$.
 Then $\cU$ contains a Zariski-open set and $\rho_*: \pi_1(U_{\bd}) \to \pi_1^{orb}(\cU)$ is surjective. \end{lemma} \begin{proof} The fact that for these particular multidegrees, the image $\cU$ is Zariski open is classical.
 We also note that it is well known that curves arising as complete intersections of these particular multidegrees are \emph{canonically} embedded in $\P^n$.
-Let $\bar Y$ denote the parameter space of canonically embedded smooth curves in $\P^n$.
-This is known to be a smooth projective variety that embeds into the Hilbert scheme of curves in $\P^n$.
+Let $Y$ denote the parameter space of canonically embedded smooth curves in $\P^{g-1}$.
+This is known to be a smooth projective variety that embeds into the Hilbert scheme of curves in $\P^{g-1}$.

 To understand the map $\rho_*$ we will factorize $\rho$ into two fiber bundles with connected fibers (in the case when $\bd =4$ the first fiber bundle will be trivial).
-We note that a curve defined by an element of $U_{\bd}$ naturally lies in $\P^n$ for some value of $n$ and we have a natural map $\phi: U_{\bd} \to \bar Y.$ Let $Y$ denote the image of $\phi$.
+We note that a curve defined by an element of $U_{\bd}$ naturally lies in $\P^{g-1}$, and we have a natural map $\phi: U_{\bd} \to Y.$ Let $Y'$ denote the image of $\phi$.

-We also have a quotient map $\pi: Y \to \cM_g$ whose image is $\cU$.
+We also have a quotient map $\pi: Y' \to \cM_g$ whose image is $\cU$.
 Clearly $\rho = \pi \circ \phi.$ Let us first understand the map $\pi.$ It is well known that a general curve of genus $3,4,5$ has a canonical model that is a complete intersection of multidegree $\bd$, and furthermore, this model is unique up to automorphisms of the ambient projective space.
-As a result one has that the map $\pi: Y \to \cU$ is a quotient map under the action of $\PGL_{n+1}(\C)$ and that $\cU$ is the orbifold quotient $Y / \PGL_{n+1}(\C).$ Orbifold quotients satisfy the associated long exact sequence in homotopy groups and so there is an exact sequence
+As a result one has that the map $\pi: Y' \to \cU$ is a quotient map under the action of $\PGL_{g}(\C)$ and that $\cU$ is the orbifold quotient $Y' / \PGL_{g}(\C).$ Orbifold quotients satisfy the associated long exact sequence in homotopy groups and so there is an exact sequence

-Since $\PGL_{n+1}(\C)$ is connected, the map $\pi_1(Y) \to \pi_1^{orb}(\cU)$ is surjective.
+Since $\PGL_{g}(\C)$ is connected, the map $\pi_1(Y') \to \pi_1^{orb}(\cU)$ is surjective.

-We now consider the map $\phi: U_{\bd} \to Y$.
+We now consider the map $\phi: U_{\bd} \to Y'$.
 Our arguments will differ slightly based on what the value of $\bd$ is.
 If $\bd = 4$, the map $\phi$ is a quotient map by $\C^*$, since a plane curve in $\P^2$ is uniquely determined by its equation up to scaling.
 This makes the map $\phi$ a $\C^*$ bundle.

 Now let $\bd =(3,2).$ Let $(f,g) \in U_{\bd}$, and let $C$ be the common zero locus of $f$ and $g$.
 Define

 Also set